 Cut it out and add some Aleene’s Tacky Glue Stick to the front of the image and place it face down on the heart.
 It’s cool how it just melts into the surface!

 Next, add a coat of high-gloss water-based varnish.
 I used Aleene’s Paper Glaze.

-Next, I used Aleene’s Jewelry and Metal Glue Acrylic Adhesive Tabs to connect the ring base to the clay heart.
+Use extra strength adhesive to connect the ring base to the clay heart.
 I love these tabs because they are fast to use and hold strong.

 Don’t they look yummy?
 And they only took an evening to make!